Sign up to our weekly newsletter

 LinkedIn Pulse articles are shared globally with users who share an interest or career in your topics, so the platform does the hard work for you!

 Our advice: Don’t give away all of your secrets, but do be insightful and offer valuable contributions to your audience.
 Also give them the opportunity to challenge your views and ask questions – there is nothing wrong with some healthy conversation and back and forth, and this can help to educate readers of your perspective and better understand your standpoint.

 Our advice: Plan ahead and think about the topics your audience wants to know more about.
 And persevere!
-A podcast doesn’t mean being a global sensation overnight (unless you’re Beyonce), so plan content for a good series or four of content, creating a good catalogue of content, news, advice and tools for your audience.
+A podcast doesn’t mean being a global sensation overnight (unless you’re Beyonce), so plan your themes and create a good catalogue of content, news, advice and tools for your audience.
 You can also gain valuable thought leadership points by appearing on other people’s podcasts, much in the same way as speaking at a conference does.

 Our takeaway point is that thought leadership content is really important for establishing credibility for you and your brand.
 For more information on how you can make thought leadership work for you, or how to become a thought leader in your sector, request a call back here or listen to our recent podcast on making thought leadership work for you here.